benhoff/blog/content/bash_tricks.rst

 :authors: Ben Hoff
 :summary: Learning how to do string subsitution in bash commands

 A little personal confession: I'm really bad at the command line.
-And it's not that I'm just bad, it's that I actively know there's a better way to do it and I often don't.
+And by bad, I mean willfully ignorant.
+I often know there's a better way to work in the command line and I often don't learn how to do it.

-One of the little tricks that has saved me is the use of the double exclaimation marks.
+For example, one of the little tricks that has saved me a lot of time is the use of the double exclaimation marks to redo and edit a command.

 `$ pacman -S interesting-package`